75th Anniversary of D-Day: D-Day to the Rhine

 This D-Day tour is a dream trip for any WWII history buff who wants to stand on the beaches at Normandy, experience the powerful emotions brought forth by the military cemeteries in France and Luxembourg, stand in a foxhole in the Ardennes, and tour General McAuliffe’s office in Bastogne.

-Our 75th Anniversary of D-Day Tour, commemorating the Allied invasion of Normandy, promises to be a memorable occasion in many ways.
+Our 12-night 75th Anniversary of D-Day Tour: D-Day to the Rhine, commemorating the Allied invasion of Normandy, promises to be a memorable occasion in many ways.
 With the number of WWII veterans decreasing rapidly, it may be one of the last times we are able to share their heroic experiences in the exact places that witnessed their bravery.
 You will walk the sands of Omaha Beach stirred by the memories of the young men who came ashore under fire in June of 1944, then visit the town squares, woods and fields where the paratroopers landed in the predawn hours on 6 June.
 We will honor and pay tribute to our fallen heroes at the American Cemetery.

-Our 75th Anniversary of D-Day Tour, honoring the men who landed on D-Day, leading to victory in Europe in WWII, is a once-in-a-lifetime opportunity.
+Our 75th Anniversary of D-Day Tours, honoring the men who landed on D-Day, leading to victory in Europe in WWII, is a once-in-a-lifetime opportunity.

-Our D-Day to the Rhine Tour itinerary is based on thousands of hours of interviews with D-Day veterans, studying of the battlefields, and other World War II research.
-Thanks to their experience with the terrain and its history, we are able to present a D-Day Tour that is unmatched in its authenticity.
+Our D-Day Tours were designed by Stephen E. Ambrose, who first led WWII Tours in the late 1970s.The itinerary is based on thousands of hours of interviews with D-Day veterans, studying of the battlefields, and other World War II research.
+Thanks to Dr. Ambrose’s experience with the terrain and its history, his company, which is still family owned and operated, is able to present a D-Day Tour that is unmatched in its authenticity.